 There are many desalination plants around the world, however the vast majority are not able to desalinate in safe and economically efficient way for human consumption.
 That is because typical desalination plants are utilizing surface ocean water which is dirty and needs to be purified.
 This is an energy intensive and expensive process.
 Since deep ocean water is naturally very pure, it requires less energy to desalinate as we do not need to purify.

-The ability to source this deep ocean water is unique to Hawaii’s geographically, but also unique because of The State of Hawaii’s enthusiasm and dedication to the environment, it’s oceans and diversifying the Hawaiian economy.
+The ability to source this deep ocean water is unique to Hawaii’s geography, but it is also unique because of The State of Hawaii’s enthusiasm and dedication to the environment, its oceans and diversifying the Hawaiian economy.

 Our source water comes from an incredible, mile long pipe built by the National Energy Laboratory of Hawaiian Authority.
 We pull water from this special, deep ocean current from 3,000 feet below the ocean surface off Kona Hawaii.
 The pipe was originally built to create alternative energy and subsequently utilized to feed a large number of uses from aquaculture to Kona Deep, Deep Ocean Water.